vic-ma/howtodismantle.github.io/_posts/2025-11-19-Snow-Business-Like-Data-Business-Peakboard-Meets-Snowflake.md

 ## Create the ODBC data source

 Now, the hard part is over.
-Once we have the connection string, we can create the ODBC data source in Peakboard Designer.
+Once we have the connection string, we can create the ODBC data source in Peakboard Designer:

 ![image](/assets/2025-11-19/snowflake-odbc-connection-setup.png)